crowdlingo/course/src/speaking/handwriting.md

 ## Vocabulary

 <vocab-list>
+- literate
+  - a person who can read and write
+- communicating
+  - the activity of communicating
+- development
+  - act of improving by expanding or enlarging or refining
-- opportunity
+- technical
-  - a possibility due to a favorable combination of circumstances
+  - a pickup truck with a gun mounted on it
-- efficient
+- communication
-  - being effective without wasting time or effort or expense
+  - the activity of communicating
 - remember
   - recall knowledge from memory
-- technical
-  - a pickup truck with a gun mounted on it
-- training
-  - activity leading to skilled behavior
-- convenience
+- everyday
-  - the state of being suitable or opportune
+  - found in the ordinary course of events

 <!-- blank -->